New York to use GPS-fitted bottles to track stolen pain pills

-NEW YORK (Reuters) - New York police will begin asking city pharmacies to stock decoy bottles fitted with GPS devices among powerful painkillers like Oxycontin and oxycodone in the latest bid to combat gunpoint robberies of drug stores.
+NEW YORK, Jan 15 (Reuters) - New York police will begin asking city pharmacies to stock decoy bottles fitted with GPS devices among powerful painkillers like Oxycontin and oxycodone in the latest bid to combat gunpoint robberies of drug stores.

 Police hope that in the event of a robbery, the ‘bait bottles’, which will be labeled as painkillers but filled with harmless placebos, will lead them back to large stocks of stolen prescription drugs.